JoranBergfeld/sample-ai-powered-store/README.md

 This repository holds a sample application that demonstrates how to integrate a chatbot in a .NET application using AI agents.
 The application showcases a product catalog with search capabilities powered by AI.

-## Search Capabilities Comparison: Regex vs. AI Agent
+## Search Capabilities Comparison: Regex vs. AI Agent vs. Visual Search

-This application showcases two distinct search approaches:
+This application showcases three distinct search approaches:

 ### Regex Search (Products Page)